pudymody/pudymody.github.io/content/blog/2023-07-08-funny-stories-bugs-tech.md

 ## TV interfering internet connection
 You turn your TV on, and suddenly all the village lost its internet access.
 [What could be happening?](https://hackaday.com/2020/09/22/second-hand-television-shines-takes-down-entire-villages-internet/)

+---
+## Root certificates
+When someone tried to add their own root certificates.
+[Add Honest Achmed’s root certificate](https://bugzilla.mozilla.org/show_bug.cgi?id=647959), [Add my root CA cert to mozilla’s trusted root CA cert list](https://bugzilla.mozilla.org/show_bug.cgi?id=233458)

+> Resolved invalid?
+What’s the difference between Honest Achmed and the other CAs?
+Just an audit report?
+The community should chip in!

+---
+## Cars stopping because updates
+> Another event occurred in 2019 when a [Chinese NIO electric automobile](https://www.theverge.com/2019/1/31/18205774/nio-ota-update-traffic-china-es8) stopped in traffic and imprisoned its occupant for over an hour after it was disabled by an over-the-air software update.
+At least one [Lucid Air EV](https://www.teslarati.com/lucid-air-bricked-after-failed-ota-update) was also disabled the same way in 2022.